harness/developer-hub/docs/self-managed-enterprise-edition/back-up-and-recover/use-an-external-database.md

 ---
-title: Use an external database with your installation
+title: Use an external Mongo database with your installation
-description: Learn how to use an external database with Self-Managed Enterprise Edition installations.
+description: Learn how to use an external Mongo database with Self-Managed Enterprise Edition installations.
 # sidebar_position: 37
 ---